 If you’re lucky enough to be invited to join a group of locals at a pub, you’ll want to pay attention to this Irish etiquette rule.
 In Ireland, everybody goes by a ’rounds’ buying system.
 So when you’re out drinking with friends, everyone will take a turn to buy the whole round of drinks, whether it’s 3 or 13.

-Going up to the bar and buying a drink for yourself and no one else is going to be considered rude.
-Believe me, I did this the first time I visited friends in Ireland and didn’t realize this was one of the ultimate things not to do in Ireland.
+Going up to the bar and buying a drink for yourself and no one else is considered rude.
+Believe me – I did this the first time I visited friends in Ireland and didn’t realize this was one of the ultimate things not to do in Ireland.
+I went up to order another Guinness, and my Irish friends had their jaws drop that I only had one beer in my hand (lesson learned!).

-Also, if you’ve had your drinks bought for you all night and you don’t make an effort to buy at least one round, you’ll also look rude – and cheap.
+Also, if you’ve had your Irish drinks bought for you all night and you don’t make an effort to buy at least one round, you’ll also look rude – and cheap.
+Remember one of the most important Irish etiquette do’s and don’ts if you want to visit the pub.

 15. Don’t Make Fun of Irish Sports